Torsional potentials of glyoxal, oxalyl halides and their thiocarbonyl derivatives: Challenges for popular density functional approximations: Results and Discussion

 \subsection{CCSD(T) convergence test}

 CCSD(T), often considered to be the gold standard of quantum chemistry, has been chosen as a reference level to judge the quality of density functional calculations.
-A basis set convergence analysis has been performed for one representative case (Table \ref{ccsdt_converge}).
-Oxalyl bromide was chosen for this purpose since the two heavy bromine atoms are likely to pose more severe problems to convergence than lighter halogens, and the $C_2$ symmetry allows us to go to the basis set limit without undue computational effort.
+A basis set convergence analysis has been performed for a few representative cases with different shapes of torsional potentials (O$_2$C$_2$Br$_2$, OSC$_2$HBr and S$_2$C$_2$Br$_2$).

-This choice, unfortunately, limits our test to valence-only correlation as there are no core-valence polarized basis sets (cc-pCVXZ \cite{woon1993gaussian,woon1995gaussian} or cc-pwCVXZ \cite{peterson2002accurate}) available for Br, which would recover core-valence correlation effects reliably.
+The choice of molecules limits our test to valence-only correlation as there are no core-valence polarized basis sets (cc-pCVXZ \cite{woon1995gaussian} or cc-pwCVXZ \cite{peterson2002accurate}) available for Br, which would recover core-valence correlation effects reliably.
 We have still considered two different valence-correlation schemes, one (A) correlating only valence \textit{s} and \textit{p} electrons (default in Molpro), the other (B) additionally considering 3\textit{d}-electrons of Br (default in Gaussian09 \cite{g09}).
-Results obtained with standard correlation-consistent basis sets \cite{dunning1989gaussian,woon1993gaussian,woon1995gaussian} are collected in Table \ref{ccsdt_converge} for the energy difference $E(80^{\circ}) - E(180^{\circ}$), the latter being the global minimum and the former a very shallow secondary minimum. \\Regular cc-pVXZ basis sets obviously show substantially overestimated potential energies for X=D, but smooth convergence from X=T onwards, with an extrapolated \cite{ref_dirk} value of around 0.5 kcal/mol for both correlation schemes (A) and (B).
-Diffuse-augmentation expectedly leads to much improved results for the smallest basis set (X=D), and to essentially converged numbers for X=T in correlation scheme (A), but surprisingly causes convergence problems if 3$d$ electrons are correlated as well (scheme B).
-It is reassuring to see, however, that (Q5) extrapolation to the complete-basis-set limit leads to a value (0.58 kcal/mol) that is in good agreement with the other extrapolated values. \\The particularly smooth convergence of aug-cc-pVXZ \cite{kendall1992electron} for correlation scheme (A) has prompted us to employ valence-\textit{sp}-correlated CCSD(T) with the relatively small aug-cc-pVTZ basis set (also referred to as AVTZ below) as a reference standard for all molecules included in this study (See Fig. \ref{chemSpace}).
+Results obtained with standard correlation-consistent basis sets \cite{dunning1989gaussian,woon1993gaussian,kendall1992electron} are collected in Table \ref{ccsdt_converge} for the energy difference $E(80^{\circ}) - E(180^{\circ}$). \\ Regular cc-pVXZ basis sets obviously show erratic results for X=D, but fairly smooth convergence from X=T onwards, towards extrapolated \cite{ref_dirk} values listed in the table for both correlation schemes (A) and (B).
+Diffuse-augmentation generally leads to improved results for small basis but to very similar complete basis set (CBS) estimates.
+Explicitly correlated calculations at the CCSD(T)-F12 level with a triple-zeta basis set finally confirm large basis set and CBS values.\\ \\The fairly smooth convergence of aug-cc-pVXZ \cite{kendall1992electron} for correlation scheme (A) has prompted us to employ valence-\textit{sp}-correlated CCSD(T) with the relatively small aug-cc-pVTZ basis set (also referred to as AVTZ below) as a reference standard for all molecules included in this study (See Fig. \ref{chemSpace}).